EricY090/Web/README.md

 # README
+This project is created through Vite (React + JavaScript)

-Live Dev: npm run dev
+Run: npm run dev
+(In addition, needs to install react-router-dom)